Year of entry

 Duration of study

-• 3 years / 4 years with international, placement or entrepreneurship year
+- 3 years or 4 years with international, placement or entrepreneurship year

-Why study Business Management and Human Resources at Keele University?
+Why study Business Management with Human Resources at Keele University?

 Chartered Institute of Personnel and Development

-This Business Management and Human Resources course is accredited by the Chartered Institute of Personnel and Development (CIPD) The Chartered Institute of Personnel and Development (CIPD) is a professional association for people who work in human resource management, learning and development, and other related fields.
+Keele Business School is an approved Chartered Institute of Personnel and Development (CIPD) centre.
+The Chartered Institute of Personnel and Development is a professional association for people who work in human resource management, learning and development, and other related fields.

 We have established close relationships with the North Staffordshire and South Cheshire CIPD Branch, providing our CIPD student members with access to its 1,600-strong membership, professional networking events and workshops.
 In addition, CIPD Midlands Area Partnership activities bring ten local CIPD branches in the area together, providing additional opportunities to access events, including student centred activities, such as induction and networking events.
 A member of our teaching staff is currently a Committee Member of the local North Staffordshire and South Cheshire CIPD branch, further cementing the important links between Keele Business School and the professional body for HR professionals.